invatorzen/Invatorzens_PSDKPlugins/plugins/Easy_Grottos/README.md

 * Automatically assign graphics of events
 * Automatically handle the resetting of events

+Note that it does not work entirely like official Hidden Grottos.
+For example:
+* The odds of getting a Hidden Item, Visible Item, Unique Item, and creature are the same as official games.
+* So that means 39% chance you will have a visible item, 1% it's a unique (and visible) item, 40% it's a hidden item, and 20% chance it's a creature.
+* However, the odds of those items are weighted ***separately*** after that.
+Meaning you'll have the best chance of understanding your odds if each ***individual*** table adds up to 100%.

 ## Installation
 1. Drop <a href="https://github.com/invatorzen/Invatorzens_PSDKPlugins/raw/refs/heads/main/plugins/Easy_Grottos/Easy_Grottos.psdkplug">HiddenGrottos.psdkplugin</a> in your scripts folder<br>
 2. Run your game<br>